Frequently Asked Questions

 Q. Will new employees be given the option upon initial enrollment to select a plan with or without dental coverage?

 A. Yes.
 The new employee will be able to choose whether they would like dental coverage when they enroll in health insurance.
-Please note that only employees whose employer files a resolution to offer dental coverage will have this option.
+Please note that only employees whose employer offers dental coverage will have this option.
 Employees may have the Uniform Dental Benefit only if they are also enrolled in health insurance.

 Q. Who is the administrator of the Uniform Dental Benefit plan?